Starmer calls for Israel and Hezbollah to ‘pull back from the brink’

 Israel and Hezbollah have exchanged rocket fire and air strikes throughout Monday and Tuesday.

-Defence Secretary John Healey is expected to chair a Cobra meeting on Tuesday amid rising tensions in the Middle East, the PA news agency understands.
+Defence Secretary John Healey has left his party’s conference to chair a Cobra meeting in London amid rising tensions in the Middle East, the PA news agency understands.

-The Cabinet minister addressed Labour activists and delegates at the party conference on Monday, vowing to “defend the country and keep our citizens safe”.

-He said: “War in Europe, conflict in the Middle East, growing Russian aggression – we know these are serious times.”

 In the address to people in Lebanon, Mr Netanyahu added: “Please, get out of harm’s way now.
 Once our operation is finished, you can come back safely to your homes.”